SudeepJoshi22/Minor-Project-2023-RISC-V-processor/RIS_Minimal_Processor/README.md

 18. SH
 19. SB

  In the project instr_mem.v gets its memory initialized by using $readmemh.

-The simple test assembly program used to test this is: addi t0,zero,0x07ff
+ Simple test assembly program used to test:

 * slli t1,t0,0xf
 * add t1,t1,t0
 * srli t0,t0,0x8